 The branch holds Ordinary Meetings each month from April to November, as well as an Annual General Meeting in March.
 The branch conducts symposia for the study and discussion of particular statistical techniques or of statistical methods in a specialised field.
-In 1996 and every second year the Society holds it Australian Statistical Conference.
+Every second year the Society holds it Australian Statistical Conference; the next one scheduled for 1998.
 Branch members pay reduced rates for attendance at both the symposia and the conferences.

-Annual scholarships of up to \$1,000 each are awarded to students enrolled in a fourth year honours course in statistics
+Annual scholarships of up to \$1,000 each are awarded to students enrolled in a fourth year honours course in statistics or a related field (eq. econometrics).